zhaoshenzhai/mathwiki/Notes/Finite Dimensional Vector Space.md

 _Let $K$ be a field.
 A vector space $V$ over $K$ is said to be **finite-dimensional** if $\dim V<\infty$._

 ```

+**Remark.** Equivalently, $V$ is finite-dimensional if it can be spanned by a _finite_ set of vectors.
+This follows from the fact that the cardinality of every linearly independent set is at most that of spanning sets, so every basis is finite.<span style="float:right;">$\blacklozenge$</span>